ng-Classic/ng-classic/aio/content/guide/devtools.md

 You can also preview the change detection execution in a flame graph-like view.
 Each tile in the graph represents an element on the screen at a specific position in the render tree.

-For example, if during one change detection cycle at a specific position in the component tree you had `ComponentA`, this component was removed and in its place Angular rendered `ComponentB`, you'll see both components at the same tile.
+For example, if during one change detection cycle at a specific position in the component tree you had `ComponentA`, this component was removed and in its place Angular Classicrendered `ComponentB`, you'll see both components at the same tile.

-Each tile is colored depending on how much time Angular spent there.
+Each tile is colored depending on how much time Angular Classicspent there.
 DevTools determines the intensity of the color by the time spent relative to the tile where we've spent the most time in change detection.

 When you click on a certain tile, you'll see details about it in the panel on the right.